khulnasoft-lab/design.khulnasoft.com/contents/components/radio-button.md

 ### Accessibility

-- Do not nest or add other elements within a radio button group, so the user can properly navigate the content.
+- Do not nest or add other elements within a radio button group.
+Keep the radio button group as a single and cohesive unit to ensure the user can navigate properly.

 <todo>Add additional accessibility specifications.</todo>